CLARIAH/wp6-missieven/docs/transcription.md

 sub | subscript text
 super | superscript text
-special | text with special typography for whatever reason fref, fnote | footnote marks and bodies, with `ref` attribute containing the footnote number folio | reference to original folio
+special | text with special typography for whatever reason note | footnote bodies, moved into the main text, with `mark` attribute containing the footnote number folio | reference to original folio

 This XML has been converted rather straightforwardly into Text-Fabric, which is a graph of annotated